LiaScript/docs/README.md

 [highlight.js](https://highlightjs.org) for language rendering, since we require also an editor with syntax highlighting capabilities, we use [ace](https://ace.c9.io).
 Thus, the language support might differ to other systems.
-We therefor apply a mapping, so that you can still use all [highlight.js](https://highlightjs.org) short-codes but also those of [ace](https://ace.c9.io).
+We therefore apply a mapping, so that you can still use all [highlight.js](https://highlightjs.org) short-codes but also those of [ace](https://ace.c9.io).